| The Frye Measure Mill in winter is absolutely beautiful! |

 The Cragin/Craggen/Craggin Family

 Gen. 1.
 John Cragin, b.
 Scotland, died 27 October 1708 in Woburn, Massachusetts.
-He was captured at the Battle of Dunbar in 1652 and sent to America as a prisoner of war on board the “John and Sarah” to be sold into servitude; married on 4 November 1661 to Sarah Dawes, at Woburn, Massachusetts.
+He was captured at the Battle of Worcester in 1652 and sent to America as a prisoner of war on board the “John and Sarah” to be sold into servitude; married on 4 November 1661 to Sarah Dawes, at Woburn, Massachusetts.
 Eight Children.

 Gen. 2.
 John Cragin, born 29 September 1677 at Woburn, Massachusetts; died 26 January 1703; filed an intention to marry Deborah Skelton on 13 April 1700.
 Three children.